-Crop resiliency to environmental conditions predicted to worsen under climate changes , including:
+Agave crop resilience to environmental conditions predicted to worsen under climate changes , including:

-- The temperature range that agave are adapted to, - Agave's vulnerability to heat waves that can put plants under stress and affect yield, and - Agave's vulnerability to frost events that can severely affect (and potential destroy) the crops. - Level resilience to pest and diseases
+- The temperature range that different species of agave are adapted to, - Agave's vulnerability to heat waves that can put plants under stress and affect yield, and - Agave's vulnerability to frost events that can severely affect (and potentially destroy) the crop. - Level resilience to pest and diseases

 An infographic that relates the kind of distilled agave beverage and crop varieties is provided, so current and future farmers can decide the type of agave species considering their production goals.
-Also, it shows the aforementioned pest and climate conditions for a climate resilient production.
+The guidelines discusses pest and climate conditions for a climate resilient production.
+Specifically, it is provided the temperature ranges for different agave species, including Agave tequilana Weber which is a variety very sensitive to frost events and high temperatures.